 Nerve Button features Mike Melanson (aka Batman), Ray Auffrey, and Claude Doiron, all veterans of the late-80s Moncton punk group Bad Luck #13.
 The group's rounded out by prolific drummer Marc Doucet (Thee Suddens, Burnt Offerings, The Robins, and many others), and Tyler Boutilier of Phone Jerks (and the solo moniker TJ Cabot).

 This October brings the debut release from the whip-fast Halifax hardcore group Misanthropic Minds.
 Titled Welcome To The Homeland, Greetings From The Wasteland, the five-song EP arrives October 20 via Sewercide Records.

 Misanthropic Minds features Cody Googoo of the Booji Boys and his Alienation bandmate Dave Brown.
 If you recall Alienation's absolutely killer Bitter Reality EP from 2018, this is very much in a similar vein of buzzsaw guitars and raw-throated vocals.
-Not to be played near any painted, as that paint will most assuredly peel.
+Not to be played near anything painted, as that paint will most assuredly peel.

 Ottawa peace-punk four-piece Dogma recently detailed their debut full-length, a self-titled ten-song set due on October 31.
 The Crass-inspired group signed with Grow Your Own Records for the project, which looks to feature the definitive versions of several songs released online by the group over the past year.s

 With the announcement, the band shared the album-opening track "Austerity."
 You can stream it from Bandcamp now.